New York’s Finger Lakes Region: Eat, Drink and Be Merry

 Sunday morning dawned bright and a tad bit sultry as we made our way to Steamboat Landing by the Cayuga Lake in search of the famous Farmer’s Market.

-Live local music, berries, artisan bread, beeswax candles, pottery, organic greens, eggs, potted plants, freshly-squeezed juice, paintings, mushrooms, cherries, flowers, cheese, jams in pretty jars, vinegars and wines in lovely bottles, hand-made jewelry, hammocks and so much more was on display.
+Live local music, berries, artisan bread, beeswax candles, pottery, organic greens, eggs, potted plants, freshly-squeezed juice, paintings, mushrooms, cherries, flowers, cheese, jams in pretty jars, vinegar and wines in lovely bottles, hand-made jewelry, hammocks and so much more was on display.

 The parking spots were filled by ten-thirty.
 The vendor stands were covered but the market opened out to a lake-front garden in the back with plenty of seats and a beautiful dock.

-“Mommy look… a duckie,” squealed a girl, not more than a couple of years old.
+“Mommy look… a duckie” squealed a girl, not more than a couple of years old.
 People sat on the dock’s edge with their legs dangling over the water as kayaks passed by from afar and ducks swam haphazardly nearby, occasionally fighting among themselves for the rare crumb.
 Private boats were tied on one side and many signed up for a narrated boat-tour down the calm waters of Cayuga Lake.

 Trucks and trailers were backed up to each stand, ready at hand to provide fresh supplies as and when the sellers ran out of goods.
 All the vendors were from within 30 miles, so I can safely say I was a ‘locavore’ for a day.